 I currently work as an academic adviser at a university, where I teach writing, design learning materials, and create digital content for YouTube and social media.
-I have a BA (Hons) and a PhD in English Literature — my thesis looked at the links between poetry, metaphor and synaesthesia in the early twentieth century — and I have taught creative writing, poetry, literature and academic writing.
+I have a BA (Hons) and a PhD in English Literature — my thesis looked at the links between poetry, metaphor and synaesthesia in the early twentieth century — and I have taught creative writing, poetry, literature and academic writing at university.

 AWARDS, EXHIBITIONS & PUBLICATIONS